 By far the most durable metal tags, stainless steel is the hardest metal we use for data plates.
 It’s twice as hard as brass and up to four times as hard as aluminum.
 It also has a higher resistance to abrasion, damage, and extreme weather conditions up to 2500 degrees Fahrenheit.

-What’s more—the top grades resist corrosion from saltwater, strong acids, or alkaline materials.
+What’s more—the top grades resist corrosion from strong acids or alkaline materials.

-Inland Products offers three different grades, using a different mixture of alloys to give each grade differing properties and capabilities.
+Inland Products offers two different grades, using a different mixture of alloys to give each grade differing properties and capabilities.
 Type 430 is the least expensive and works for most applications.
-It won’t rust.
+It won’t rust in most applications.
 It’s also durable and heat resistant.
 However, it does lack the high corrosion resistance of the higher grades.

 Make Sure You’re Meeting Industry Standards